Insight into preventing injuries caused by falls

 - and more…

 Today’s society is more active than ever, but inevitably every year more than two million Americans fall and sustain serious injury, costing the healthcare system in excess of $3 billion dollars.
 Hidden costs affecting the individual include pain, disability, lawsuits, loss of independence, deterioration in well-being, and the impact on other family members.
 Nonetheless, falls are predictable and preventable, even for older adults.
+Learn more about preventing injuries caused by falls.

 Why are falls more likely during the senior years?